amohapatra3/amohapatra3.github.io/website/docs/ui-text/ecs-restart-policy-ui.md

 1. After **establishing some understanding of what restart policies are and how they relate to Amazon ECS**, I **looked at UI screenshots in a Quip design document** to understand what's changing in the console.
 2. I then **connected with the frontend engineer** who was handling UI updates for the launch and **provided feedback in the document and over Slack for what the text should be**.
-3. I **created a help panel and provided information about the help panel to the engineer** so he could add it to the UI.
+3. Some fields have **Info** buttons that provide a panel of text with more information about a field and links to relevant API or developer documentation.
+The panels of text are called [**help panels**](https://cloudscape.design/components/help-panel/).
+I **created a help panel for the restart policy field and provided information about the help panel to the engineer** so he could add it to the UI.

 The UI changes were released successfully on launch day in August 2024.

 ## Portfolio sample

 The introduction of restart policies meant new fields needed to be added to the AWS management console for Amazon ECS.
-Some fields have **Info** buttons that provide more information about a field and links to API or developer documentation.
-These panels of text are called [**help panels**](https://cloudscape.design/components/help-panel/).

-**To view a PDF version of the fields and a couple expanded help panels, see [PDF](img/restart-policy-ui.pdf).**
+**To view a PDF version of the fields and a couple expanded help panels, see [restart policies fields and help panel](img/restart-policy-ui.pdf).**

 ## Tools and technologies used